Stacks Image 853

-Welcome!
-With this website I would like to share some thoughts, information, exercises and background stories related to the etude book For the Contemporary Flutist and to the extended flute techniques in general.
-The etude book consists of twelve etudes, where each etude has its focus on a specific extended flute techniques (also known as modern techniques; new techniques or contemporary techniques).
+With this website For the Contemporary Flutist Online, I would like to share extensive thoughts, information, exercises and background stories related to the etude book For the Contemporary Flutist and to the extended flute techniques in general.
+The etude book consists of twelve etudes and each etude has its focus on a different extended flute techniques, sometimes also called 'new', 'modern' or 'contemporary' techniques.
 The book has been awarded by the Newly Published Music Committee of the National Flute Association, USA.
 Since 1992 the etude book has also been the main material for the Flute Summer Course, an annual course in southern Spain, with participants from all over the world.
-The CD Daily Sensibilities, re-released in 2011, has the etudes recorded.
+The solo CD Daily Sensibilities, re-released in 2011, has the etudes performed by the composer himself.

-The idea to create this website has been inspired by a request of the Japanese music magazine Pipers in the early spring of 2011, inviting me to write a monthly article related to my etude book For the Contemporary Flutist (for Japanese readers: back numbers Pipers-magazines #356~367 with the original articles in Japanese can be ordered here).
+The idea to create this website has been inspired by a request of the Japanese music magazine Pipers in the early spring of 2011, inviting me to write a monthly article related to my etude book For the Contemporary Flutist (for Japanese readers: back numbers Pipers-magazines #356 - #367 with the original articles in Japanese can be ordered here).
 After finishing these twelve articles, I thought to make them available as a free accessible online source for all flutists with some additional audio/video materials.
 I hope you will enjoy this website and maybe you will find some useful ideas for your flute playing and enjoyment with your instrument.

-Why Extended Techniques
+Why Extended Techniques?

 It seems a common misunderstanding that extended techniques are supposed to be only useful for playing modern music or for adding some special 'effects' to your playing.
 However on this website we will talk about the extended techniques as a collection of some most exciting and successful modern tools to develop especially the 'body-part' of our flute playing.